darsain/utilus/docs/flexgrid.md

 flexgrid: main 6 columns -rtl
 ```

-The `main` keyword extends a new grid object from `main` predefined grid, and `6 columns rtl` overrides some of the options of this new grid object.
+The `main` keyword extends a new grid object from `main` predefined grid, and `6 columns -rtl` overrides some of the options of this new grid object.

 ## Goals

+#### No wrapper elements

+The main idea behind **flexgrid** is to not touch the border-box of any item, whether it is the container or items within it.
+All items are positioned with flexbox, gutters and offsets sized with margins, and items sized with width.
+That, combined with `box-sizing: border-box` on all elements means you have the whole border-box of every item to your disposal, allowing you to use and style it as a normal content element.
+This is impossible in other grid systems that create gutters with paddings or invisible borders, thus requiring unnecessary nesting and markup pollution.

 #### Configurable

+Almost every aspect of a grids is easily configurable on grid to grid basis:

 - No gutters, gutters around, gutters between.
 - Responsively sized columns by default.